 There was a lot of hot debate about what was the most sustainable option throughout our inception.
 It was hard to accept that there is no truly sustainable option - the decisions we made about packaging and product are well documented in our blog.

 We believe we create less harm because we’ve made tweaks to the way laundry detergent is created, packaged, and sold.
-We aim to always do better than everyone else, a challenge that really excites me.
+We aim to always do better than everyone else, a challenge that really excites Josh and I.

-There are things that drive me crazy, things I still can’t wait to improve, and things that I still need to learn.
+There are things that drive us crazy, things we can’t wait to improve, and things that we both still need to learn.
 But that’s business.

 What matters is we’ve got a great product, and an amazing community (each and every single customer is responsible for at least one happy shuffle around the office), and together we’re growing on the first chapter of the Dirt journey.